Home Purchase Mortgage Calculators

 Review helpful pointers for how to select a real estate agent when you buy a home.
 Selecting the right real estate agent can help you save money and avoid pitfalls.
 Learn the steps you can take to find the agent that is right for you including interviewing multiple agents, requesting client references and reviewing their transaction history.

-Determine how the Annual Percentage Rate (APR) for a mortgage is calculated and how to use the APR to find the best loan terms, including the lowest combination of interest rate and closing costs.
-Learn the inputs that determine the APR and understand the relationship between the APR and your mortgage rate.
+Learn how the Annual Percentage Rate (APR) for a mortgage works and how to use the APR to find the best loan terms, including the lowest combination of interest rate and closing costs.
+Understand the inputs that determine the APR and understand the relationship between the APR and your mortgage rate.
 Review a detailed explanation and example of an APR and understand how to use the APR to compare lender proposals.

 Learn the differences between conventional and non-conventional mortgages and how these differences impact borrowers and the mortgage programs you are eligible for.
 Review examples of both conventional and non-conventional loan programs and understand how interest rates, fees, qualification guidelines and mortgage insurance differ between the two.